tonybranfort/ngpo/README.md

 # ngpo
-Simple template to create page objects for protractor.
+Simple template to create page objects for AngularJs Protractor tests

 # I want:
 * Protractor tests as quick to write, easy to read and ignorant of the page elements as possible.